iamsayan/wp-last-modified-info/readme.txt

 * Fixed: PHP Error if the the global post object is undefined.
 * Fixed: WooCommerce product modified date updated even if the option is disabled.
+* Fixed: Update Locked posts was showing all posts in post list page.
+* Fixed: Lock Modified Date option was not working properly.
 * Tested with WordPress v6.1.

 = 1.8.4 =